softleader/git-package-manager/README.md

 $ docker run -itd -v path/to/gpm-dir:/app softleader/gpm
 a2a47081658cfe506584d35ed88b7c60e3e8fae72a697943c6157524a1f2ee2f

-$ docker exec a2a4 gpm -V
+$ docker exec a2a4 gpm --version
 17.12.1
 ```